 Get in the Loop

 There are many ways you can participate in a circular model—one of the first steps in learning more about the benefits of a circular economy.
-A great place to start learning is the Get in the Loop podcast series.
+A great place to start learning is the Getting in the Loop podcast series.
 The podcast is a comprehensive look at how we can swing to a circular economy.
 There are some simple choices you can make to be more circular than linear in your daily life.
 Here are some things you can do today:

 Reduce – Buy less.
 Consider sharing, trading, or upcycling instead of buying new.
 Think about the longevity of products and if a particular product has multiple uses.
 Buy used, upcycled, and refurbished instead of new.
+Learn more about how you can join the growing movement reducing waste and building community worldwide.

 Reuse – Aim for multiple-use products.
 Make sure that what you do buy can be reused.
 Our linear economy is grounded on single-use – buy, use, throw away.
 If you are a company, you want your product to be disposable.
 Your model relies on people buying again and again.
 Luckily, this is starting to change.
 If you can purchase a more prolonged use version of a product, you should spend the extra few dollars.
 Simple steps, like buying reusable straws, bags, and water bottles, make a difference.